midnit3Z0mbi3/midnit3Z0mbi3/README.md

 ## Hi there 👋 I am Z0mbi3, an Open Source Intelligence researcher.

-🌱 I am always learning more about OSINT, Cybersecurity, and Linux.
+🌱 I am always learning more about OSINT, Cybersecurity, and anything Linux.

 💬 Ask me about anything OSINT research.